-- If the resource plan includes Title VII, Part B funds, the State Plan provides justification of the percentage of Part B funds to be used if the percentage exceeds 30 percent of Title VII, Part B funds received by the State;
+- 1. If the resource plan includes Title VII, Part B funds, the State Plan provides justification of the percentage of Part B funds to be used if the percentage exceeds 30 percent of Title VII, Part B funds received by the State;

 - Funds for innovation and expansion activities under Sec.
 101(a)(18) of the Act, 29 U.S.C.
 Sec.
 721(a)(18), as applicable;

 - iii.
 Other public and private sources.

 - b.
 The funds needed to support:

-- i.
-Staff/personnel;
+- Staff/personnel;

 - ii.
 Operating expenses;

 - iii.
 Council compensation and expenses;

 - iv.
 Meeting expenses including meeting space, alternate formats, interpreters, and other accommodations;

-- v.
-Resources to attend and/or secure training and conferences for staff and council members and;

-- vi.
-Other costs as appropriate.

-The signature below indicates the SILC's agreement to comply with the aforementioned assurances and indicators:
+The signature below indicates the SILC's agreement to comply with the